kamikat/moshi-jsonapi/README.md

 }
 ```

-Access `Resource` as a single resource on a group of resource will result in `InvalidAccessException`.
+(Access `Resource` as a single resource on a group of resource can result in `InvalidAccessException`)

 ### Attributes Object ###